The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Non-weakly reversible networks

-\end{theorem} \begin{proof} Since the ongoing outflow vanishes the mass of all source components and subsequently all transmission components, the corresponding equilibrium values are expected to be zero and the relative entropy method used for weakly reversible networks is not directly applicable here.
+By modifying the relative entropy method in Section \ref{weakly}, we obtain the \begin{proof}[Proof of Theorem \ref{SourceTransmission}] Since the ongoing outflow vanishes the mass of all source components and subsequently all transmission components, the corresponding equilibrium values are expected to be zero and the relative entropy method used for weakly reversible networks is not directly applicable here.
 We instead introduce a concept of "artificial equilibrium states with normalised mass" for these components, which allows to derive a quadratic entropy-like functional, which can be proved to decay exponentially.
 Due to their different dynamics, we have to distinguish the two cases: $C_i$ is a source component and $C_i$ is a transmission component.